 Fresh for Neighbors: Grow & Give

-Fresh for Neighbors is a simple invitation: grow what you can and share what you have with neighbors experiencing food insecurity through trusted local food pantries already serving those in need.
+Fresh for Neighbors invites people of all ages to grow fresh produce at home, in parish gardens, or in community spaces – and share it with neighbors experiencing food insecurity through trusted local food pantries already serving those in need.

 Questions? in**@************en.org